hanifadiraputra05-commits/Pemograman_HanifAdiraPutra_Bismuth_TLS26/README.md

 # Pemograman_HanifAdiraPutra_Bismuth_TLS26

-Hii, i am Hanif Adira Putra from Bismuth and i want to share my programs about the problems of The Last Astronaut and Alien In the Middle
+Hi, I’m Hanif Adira Putra, you can call me Hanif or Adira.

+I am from the Bismuth group and the Information Technology study program at UGM in Undergraduate.

+Here, I am attempting to solve two sets of TLS problems: "The Last Astronaut" and "Alien in the Middle."

-Nice to meet you :)
+Nice to meet you all :)